IRS Foreign Bank Account Investigations

-With the recent creation of several International Tax Enforcement Groups, coupled by renewed interest in FBAR compliance, along with FATCA enforcement — there are 5 main ways the IRS located unreported foreign accounts (assets, investments and income).
+With the recent creation of several International Tax Enforcement Groups, coupled by renewed interest in FBAR compliance, along with FATCA enforcement, there are 5 main ways the IRS located unreported foreign money.

 These are 5 common methods the IRS used to locate and discover Foreign Accounts:

 One of easiest ways for the IRS to discover your foreign bank account is to have the information hand-fed to them from various Foreign Financial Institutions.

 In accordance with FATCA (Foreign Account Tax Compliance Act), more than 110 different foreign countries and more than 300,000 foreign financial institutions are actively reporting us account holder information to the IRS.

 In other words, the IRS not have to do anything, since the majority of large and small institutions from most FATCA compliant countries around the world are already reporting to the IRS.